PlanExe MCP locally

 Some MCP clients (e.g. the MCP Inspector) show a "Run as task" option for tools.
 That refers to the MCP tasks protocol: a separate mechanism where the client runs a tool in the background using RPC methods like tasks/run, tasks/get, tasks/result, and tasks/cancel, instead of a single blocking tool call.

 PlanExe does not use or advertise the MCP tasks protocol.
-Our interface is tool-based only: the agent calls task_create → gets a task_id → polls task_status → uses task_download.
+Our interface is tool-based only: the agent calls example_plans, example_prompts, and model_profiles for setup, completes a non-tool prompt drafting/approval step, then plan_create → gets a plan_id → polls plan_status → optionally calls plan_retry if failed → uses plan_download.
 That flow is defined in docs/mcp/planexe_mcp_interface.md and is the intended design.

 You should not enable "Run as task" for PlanExe.
 The Python MCP SDK and clients like Cursor do not properly support the tasks protocol (method registration and initialization fail).
 Use the tools directly: create a task, poll status, then download when done.